• Skip to primary navigation

 Fruit & nuts

 Fill in gaps on your board with fresh fruit.
-Grapes and figs are my favorites, and both are in abundance in Greece.
+Grapes and figs are my favorites, and both are abundant in the summer in Greece.
 They also go well with cheese, so they are an obvious choice.
 Nuts like pistachios and walnuts are also my choice for crunch and flavor.
-Then, depending on the season, feel free to add apricots, peaches, apples, and pears.
+Then, depending on the season, add apricots, peaches, apples, and pears.

 You can also add dried fruits; they are easy and accessible year-round.